Dr-Nuke/drnuke-bean/README.md

   Expensess:Invest:IB:VTI:WTax:USD    1.50 USD
   Assets:Invest:IB:USD                8.50 USD
 ```
-Insallation: make ibkr.py accessible for you python distro for importing. see the ConfigIBKR_example.py for some more guiding.
+Insallation: make ibkr.py accessible for you python distro for importing.
+See the ConfigIBKR_example.py for some more guiding

+## Postfinance Importer (Swiss)
+Two importers for Postfinance Giro account and credit card.
+Since Postfinance (as of 2020) does not offer API-like access, it requires manual download of bank statements in .csv format